 Football is still very much an anti-gay sport and any campaign to change attitudes will take time.
 According to gay, lesbian and bisexual charity, Stonewall, there are no openly gay or bi professional players and homophobia is rife.
 Now in its second year, this campaign has stepped up activity by bringing in in new partners including Premier League, Arsenal and Premier Inn and changing its hashtag from #RGBF to #rainbowlaces.

 I like the use of a simple emblem – the colourful laces (woven in the colours of the LGBT flag) and such was the demand in 2014 that all 100,000 sold out and 40% Premier League clubs signed up to support it. #rainbowlaces trended worldwide and evaluation showed that one in three UK adults said they were aware of the campaign which peaked on 13/14 September, Rainbow Laces weekend.

 5. Land Rover #hibernot

 Land Rover is a British brand that I associate with driving in all weather and conditions and its #hibernot campaign fits perfectly with the brand’s values of family and discovering the great outdoors.

 I like this integrated campaign for its compelling social engagement which encourages people to brace Britain’s winter weather and get outside to discover new places through a series of activities detailed on a microsite.
 This shares content across Land Rover’s Twitter, Instagram and Facebook channels and encourages others to use the hashtag to submit their own winter adventures and images.

-What were your favourite PR examples from 2014?
+What are your favourite PR examples?
 Please get in touch with me to share them.